moneta-rb/moneta/README.md

 The Moneta API is purposely extremely similar to the Hash API with a few minor additions.
 Every method takes also a optional option hash.
-In order so support an identical API across stores, Moneta does not support iteration or partial matches.
+In order so support an identical API across stores, Moneta does not support partial matches.

 ~~~
 #initialize(options)                      options differs per-store, and is used to set up the store.